autogluon/autogluon/docs/tutorials/text_prediction/customization.md

 predictor.fit(train_data, presets='electra_small_fuse_late_train5', time_limit=60, seed=123)
 ```

-## HPO over a Customized Search Space via Random Search
+## HPO over a Customized Search Space via Bayesian Optimization

 To control which hyperparameter values are considered during `fit()`, we specify the `hyperparameters` argument.
 Rather than specifying a particular fixed value for a hyperparameter, we can specify a space of values to search over via `ag.core.space`.
-We can also specify which HPO method to use for the search via `search_strategy` (a simple [random search](https://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf) is specified below).
+We can also specify which HPO method to use for the search via `search_strategy`.
+By default, we will use [Bayesian Optimization](https://arxiv.org/pdf/1807.02811.pdf) as the searcher.
 In this example, we search for good values of the following hyperparameters:

 - warmup